remibm/odm-dsi-docker/README.md

 On MacOS the build of the image will use the IBM JDK from the 'ibmjava' image, which might be different to the one supported by DSI Runtime.

-The name of this image will be dsi-runtime-ibmjava instead of dsi-runtime, it will require to adapt accordingly the scripts and commands for running a DSI container.
+The name of this image will be `dsi-runtime-ibmjava` instead of `dsi-runtime`.
+Before using docker-compose, you will need to set environment variable `DSI_IMAGE` to `dsi-runtime-ibmjava` in `.env` file.

 In order to run containers or clusters on MacOS it is strongly advised to increase default values of CPU and memory in Docker menu `Preferences>Advanced`.
 Docker memory setting should be consistent with DSI container max memory heap (`-Xmx`) and actual memory use.